tariqsenosy/TopInternsBoardingPass/README.md

 ## Validations
 The Project Validates the following and return a response

-1.Empty List
+1.Empty List.

-2.Un complete list
+2.Un complete list.